matter-labs/zksync/infrastructure/exit-tool/README.md

 ## Usage

-Prior to the state restoring, application must be initialized
+Prior to the state restoring, application must be initialized.

+Firstly, you need to create the `volumes/postgres` folder.
+Then run the initialization script with the following command

 ```sh
 ./exit-tool.sh init